raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 - Add a comment to an existing [issue](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/issues) indicating your interest,
 - or create a new [issue](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/issues/new) describing what you'd like to contribute.

-In both cases, outline your action plan and wait for feedback before spending too much time coding your solution in case your action plan is not within the scope/goals of this plugin.
+In both cases, outline your action plan and wait for feedback before spending time coding, because we might NOT give you a start signal.

 #### Fork, Clone, and Install